S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 ## Overview

-Proposal Forming involves people in co-creating agreements through a facilitated group process that draws on the collective intelligence and diversity of perspective within a group, and fosters accountability and sense of ownership.
+Proposal Forming involves people in co-creating a policy through a facilitated group process that draws on the collective intelligence and diversity of perspective within a group, and fosters accountability and sense of ownership.

 _Proposal Forming_ may also be used by an individual.